-- 1. A temperature lower than that at which the main thermal decomposition reactions appropriate to the given raw material are terminated. - 2.
-A temperature higher than that of the internal transformations at which the final porous structure of the carbonizate is established.
+- 1. Temperatures lower than that, at which the main thermal decomposition reactions appropriate to the given raw material are terminated. - 2.
+Temperature higher than of the internal transformations, which the final porous structure of the carbonizate is established.

-In the first case, a further slow thermal decomposition of the carbon material continues over time.
+In the first case, further slow thermal decomposition of the carbon material continues over time.
 However, some part of the decomposition processes has become inhibited.
-The carbonizate shows a greater reactivity towards the activating agents than that in which the reactions of the volatile pyrolysis products between each other and the carbon material, and the generation of carbon crystallites have been brought to an end.

-In the second case, i.e. at a temperature higher than at which the main thermal decomposition processes are terminated, with elapse of time a further ordering of the internal structure of the carbon material proceeds with the possible generation of crystallites.
-As carbonization continues, the volume of the smallest pores usually decreases due to the further decrease of the volume of the carbonized mass.
-Therefore, the reactivity of the carbonizate obtained becomes lower the longer it is maintained at the final carbonization temperature.
+In the second case, i.e. at a temperature higher than that at which the main thermal decomposition processes are terminated, with elapse of time a further ordering of the internal structure of the carbon material proceeds with the possible generation of crystallites.

 The next important parameter of the carbonization process is the heating rate at which the final temperature is achieved.
 When the temperature is raised rapidly, the particular stages of the thermal decomposition of coal and the secondary reactions of the pyrolysis products with each other overlap, so control of the establishment of the porous structure in the carbonizate is more difficult.
-If the temperature is raised rapidly, a large quantity of volatile matter evolves within a short time, and as a result pores of greater sizes are usually formed.
-The reactivity of the carbonizate obtained in this way is greater than that of the products heated at a slow rate.
-This is due to the greater porosity and reduced ordering of the compact carbon material as compared with carbonizates obtained from the same raw material but at a low rate of heating.
+If the temperature is raised rapidly, a large quantity of volatile matter evolves within a short time, and as a result pores of grater sizes